Tyru5/1EdTech-LTI-1-3/README.md

     // Do something here if you need to!
   });

+  // Option 2:
+  const {
+    accessToken,
+    tokenType, // will always be `Bearer` in this instance. createdDate,
+  } = await ags.generateLTIAdvantageServicesAccessToken();

-  // From here, you can perform CRUD operatinos on lineitem(s), and review the Access Token that was generated: console.log(ags.accessToken);
+  // From here, you can get or set the Access Token value and creation date if you would like:
+  // Get:
+  console.log(ags.accessToken);
+  console.log(ags.accessTokenCreatedDate);
+  ags.accessToken = 'some-access-token-you-already-generated';
+  ags.accessTokenCreatedDate = 'access-tokens-creation-date';

+  // Lastly, you can perform CRUD operatinos on lineitem(s):

-  // If you pass no params, it will fetch all lineitems: const lineitems = await ags.fetchAllLineitems({
+  // Get all lineitems in context: const lineitems = await ags.fetchAllLineitems({
     lineitemsUrl: 'lineitems-url-endpoint',
   });